By Tim Johnson, NCAT Agriculture Specialist

-Grazing livestock for other farmers is a way to make a land investment return additional dollars to the land owner.
+Grazing livestock for other farmers or ranchers is a good way to make an income from rented or leased land without the expense of livestock ownership.
 It requires knowledge of livestock, but more importantly, knowledge of how to make money from grass.
-This publication discusses some of the issues involved with contract grazing, including various classes of livestock, equipment, sample contracts, some of the economics to consider and other resources available on the subject.
+This publication discusses some of the issues involved with contract grazing, including pasture and grazing, the various classes of livestock, equipment, a sample contract, some of the economics to consider, and other resources available on the subject.

 Table of Contents

 - Further Resources

 The dream of working the land, managing livestock, and having a rural lifestyle fills the minds of many young people who want to get into farming, as well as those who want to make a career change and are looking to agriculture for that next stage in their life.
 In addition, many experienced livestock producers are looking for interesting ways to add an enterprise, or to scale their operation up or down.
 The question is, what are the opportunities to engage in an animal enterprise that doesn't require land ownership and that offers year-to-year flexibility?
 The answer may be contract grazing.

 Custom grazing livestock on contract is a business enterprise in which you become a land, grass, and livestock manager, not an owner.
 Many dairy farmers and beef producers cannot sustainably raise young livestock on their own farms due to feed costs or land limitations.
 As a custom, contracted grazier, you will be "filling an important niche as a forage chain, animal-raising, relationship specialist whether it's seasonal, year-round, full or part-time" (Bishopp, 2015).